Floyd Roberts: 1938 Indianapolis 500

 In qualifying, Roberts won the pole in his Burd Piston Ring Special, entered by car owner Lou Moore, at a record qualifying speed of 125.681 mph.
 At that time he had not won a major championship race in his 22-year career.
 He was quoted as saying, "My luck has always run in cycles.
 Now it's running good and I'll win."

 During the race, Roberts and Wilbur Shaw, in gasoline-powered cars, fell behind several alcohol-fueled machines.
 When the latter cars had to pit for fuel before the petrol entries, Roberts first took the lead.
 He made his only pit stop for gas and a tire change at about 300 miles, and relinquished the lead to Jimmy Snyder.
 75 miles later, Snyder came in a third time for more methanol, and Roberts, pulling away from Shaw, re-took a lead he would not give up again.
 He came home with a record average speed of over 117 mph.
 His share of winnings totaled over $32,000.
 Owner Moore said, "Floyd has always wanted to retire to a farm as soon as he had enough money.
 I am hoping he will."

 Death

-At the 1939 Indianapolis 500 Roberts was on lap 106, when the car driven by Bob Swanson lost control and went sideways.
-Roberts' car struck Swanson's causing Swanson's car to flip over and catch fire ejecting Swanson.
+At the 1939 Indianapolis 500, Roberts was on lap 106, when the car driven by Bob Swanson lost control and went sideways.
+Roberts's car struck Swanson's causing Swanson's car to flip over and catch fire ejecting Swanson.

-Roberts' car went over the outer wall, through a fence at 100 mi/h and headfirst into a tree.
+Roberts's car went over the outer wall, through a fence at 100 mi/h and headfirst into a tree.
 Attempting to avoid the accident, Chet Miller swerved into the debris field.
 His car flipped, and went into the inner wall.
 Two spectators were also injured by flying debris.
 The three drivers were taken to hospitals, while it took over 30 minutes to clear the burning wreck of Swanson's car from the track.
 Roberts died in Methodist Hospital, suffering a broken neck, among other injuries.
 His death was announced before the race was completed.

 According to reports, Roberts had intended to retire following the race.